 + ipv6_addresses = (known after apply)

 In the previous example, we relied on the default values of the variables.
 However, variables are generally used to substitute values during runtime.
-The default values can be overridden in two ways —
+The default values can be overridden in two ways:

-• Passing the values in CLI as -var argument.
+- Passing the values in CLI as

-• Using .tfvars file to set variable values explicitly.
+argument. - Using .tfvars file to set variable values explicitly.

 terraform plan -var "ami=test" -var "type=t2.nano" -var "tags={\"name\":\"My Virtual Machine\",\"env\":\"Dev\"}"

-While working with plan or apply commands, -var argument should be used for every variable to be overridden.
+argument should be used for every variable to be overridden.
 Note how we have provided the value for complex data type with escaped characters.

-Create a file with the .tfvars extension and add the below content to it.
-I have used the name values.tfvars as the file name.
-This way we can organize and manage variable values easily.
+extension and add the below content to it.
+I have used the name values.tfvars

 ami = "ami-0d26eb3972b7f8c96"